VirusTotal/vt-cli/README.md

 ### Configuring your API key

 Once you have installed the vt-cli tool you may want to configure it with your API key.
-This is not strictly necessary, as you can provide your API key every time you invoke the tool by using the `--apikey` option (`-k` in short form), but that's a bit of a hassle if you are going to use tool frequently (and we bet you'll do!).
+This is not strictly necessary, as you can provide your API key every time you invoke the tool by using the `--apikey` option (`-k` in short form), but that's a bit of a hassle if you are going to use the tool frequently (and we bet you'll do!).
 For configuring your API key just type:

 ```
 $ vt init